Your ears are a very important asset to situational awareness!

 I know this is common sense.
 However being aware of these things will help if you’re focusing on situational awareness.

-Side note: I have a pair of ‘ears’ (hearing protection for the shooting sport) that have built-in microphones & amplifiers which GREATLY enhance the background noise.
+Side note: I have several pair of electronic ‘ears’ (hearing protection for the shooting sport) that have built-in microphones & amplifiers which GREATLY enhance the background noise.
 It’s amazing what you can hear with those electronic ears… They’re designed such that when you shoot, they instantaneously shut off to protect your ears.
 I’ve worn them while walking through the woods.
 You seemingly can hear ‘everything’…

 Your Ears and Situational Awareness